Maxim Rudometkin: Modern history

 Before the Russian Revolution (1904–1912) a variety of Spiritual Christians fled to Los Angeles, diverted from following Doukhobors to Canada by Peter Demens, most for economic reasons and some inspired by the prophecies of Rudomyotkin and by the boy prophet Efim Gerasemovich Klubnikin.
-A variety of followers of Rudomyotkin survive to this day among independent congregations, mostly located in the North Caucasus (primarily Stavropol krai), Armenia, California, Oregon, and Australia.

 Rudomyotkin, while he spent 19 years in monastic correction facilities, wrote many small booklets on tea paper about 4 × 3½ in size.
 These booklets were then smuggled out of the monastery to his followers.
 Before the migration to America, a prayer book was published in 1906, which contained some of the songs and prayers of Rudomyotkin, this is the first time any of his writings were put into a book form.
 Members of his family brought his booklets with them on their journey to America and held them in high regard and soon thereafter were put to print.
 These writings were compiled in an incomplete form in a book titled the "Morning Star" by a group of his followers who were settled in Arizona in 1915 where a few of his sister's descendants resided.
 At the same time in Los Angeles, Ivan Gureyevich Samarin, also published a similar version of the Morning Star in his own work titled "Spirit and Life".
 More manuscripts were submitted from the writings of Sokoloff, Efim G. Klubnikin, and Feodor Osipovich Bulghakov (pen name: David Yesseyevich.
 A final version was enhanced and edited by Ivan G. Samarin, and published in 1928 as a 758-page collection titled, Книга Солнца, Дух и Жизнь (Kniga solntse, dukh i zhizn, Book of the Sun, Spirit and Life).

+A variety of tribal followers of Rudomyotkin persist into the 2020s.
+Independent congregations are located on the Pacific Coast of the United States (about 15 congregations in Southern California and Oregon), in the Former Soviet Union in the North Caucasus (about 30 congregations in Stavropol krai and Krasnodar krai), in the Southern Caucasus about 15 congregations in Armenia, and about 7 congregations in Australia (5 in South Australia, and 2 in West Australia).
+None of these approximately 70 total congregations are members of or associated with the international organization of Spiritual Christian Molokane in Kochubeyevskoye, Russia, nor with any other Spiritual Christian congregation.

+Dukh-i-zhizniki is a unique scientific Russian label to describe the variety of congregations who must the book Kniga solntse, dukh i zhizn as a third testament to the Russian Synodal Bible.
+The most zealous believers in Rudomyotkin's return with Christ are called Maksimisty.